| by Steve

 the future viability of HDTV and most are planning for migration

-The original HDTV system as developed by Sony and NHK simply
+of services away from chemical film systems.
+A very brief HDTV History: The original HDTV system as developed by Sony and NHK simply

 extended the number of scanning lines found in standard television.